-"Being a part of The Torch allowed me to meet fantastic people who taught me so many great things which helped me greatly throughout my A Level courses," said Wath Academy alumna Emily Balaiss.
+"Since being a part of The Torch, the fantastic people who are involved have taught me so many great things which have helped me whilst doing my A Level courses," says Emily Balaiss in Year 12.

-Wath Academy alumna, Molly Hammerton adds: "The Torch has a wonderful atmosphere and includes people with diverse interests.
+Molly Hammerton, also in Year 12, adds: "It has a wonderful atmosphere and includes people with diverse interests.
 It allows you to express your opinions and views of the world within a format that is professional and is similar to the journalism field, which is useful if that is the career you wish to pursue."